Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Abstract characterization of universal oracle computation

 \end{cor}

-One might think that considering total single-valued functions, one would obtain a similar result for ordinary Turing reducibility; however usually a universal machine (even relative to a total oracle) cannot give a total function.
+One might think that considering total single-valued functions, one would obtain a similar result for ordinary Turing reducibility; however usually a universal machine (even relative to a total oracle) cannot be total.
 In other words, in general, computable transparency and totality seem incompatible.
-Whether or not the characterization of ordinary Turing reducibility can be made is a subject for future work.
+Whether or not the characterization of ordinary Turing reducibility can be made is a subject for future work (see also Question \ref{question-ot} below).

 We will see in Section \ref{sec:realizability} that via these translations of oracle-computability notions into multimap properties, it is possible to understand oracle-computations as operations on truth values.